Julia123-web/CandyGame/README.md

 # Candy Game Landing Page

-A promotional landing page for an exciting candy-themed game with PIN verification system.
+A promotional landing page for an exciting candy game with PIN verification system.

 ## Description